 and women to join the missions spread over other continents corresponded to the emergence of a transnational network of philanthropic activity which developed in close interaction with the relief work carried out at home.
 This interaction is clear both if we look at the type of initiatives (and the ways in which they were carried out) ‘in the field’ and if we take into consideration the origins and set-up of the associations that were being founded to support the missionaries’ work.
 In the archaeology of international humanitarianism we therefore also have to

+represented by feeling compassion for its victims, a contrast that was not, as we know, new in the question of humanitarianism.
 The setting up of UNRRA had its roots in the specific historic moment.
 The plan for the new international body had taken shape since the American relaunch of an internationalist policy that intended to build a juster, safer world after the tragedy of war, taking inspiration in part from Woodrow Wilson’s previous programme.
 In Roosevelt’s plan, though, the United States’ impetus for the definition of a new world order had also to include

 refugees and migrants at the European borders.
 The focus of this study is in the period during and after the summer of 2015, and prior to the outbreak of the Coronavirus crisis.
 I chose this period because what was called the ‘welcome culture’ had shaped a framework of political correctness that conformed with humanitarianism and anti-racism.
 Moreover, the observations I made during my ethnographic research 9 revealed that there was no unified implementation of such protective measures by those engaged in humanitarian and/or surveillance operations at the borders